ChrisKeefe/DontPanic/DontPanic Code of Conduct.md

 Complaints will be examined and a response will be delivered in a timely manner that may or may not include actions that will be taken.

 ## Attribution
-This Code of Conduct was based upon the template provided by [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of Conduct was based upon the template provided by Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.